Argentina’s Struggle for Stability

 Democracy

 A new military junta, the National Reorganization Process, took power in 1976, seeking to purge the country of suspected left-wing dissidents.
-Its seven-year campaign became known as the Dirty War, during which between ten and thirty thousand people were killed or disappeared.
+Its seven-year campaign became known as “the Dirty War,” during which an estimated ten to thirty thousand people were killed or forcibly disappeared.
 While military rule ended with the election of President Raúl Ricardo Alfonsín in 1983, Argentina continued to grapple with political instability through the 1990s.
-Today, Argentina has achieved relative democratic stability, though some critics say its “hyperpresidentialist” system still gives the president too much power.
+Today, Argentina has achieved relative democratic stability, though critics say the country continues to struggle with persistent institutional challenges and high political polarization.

 What are the main political parties?